chellick/chellick/README.md

 IT class student, planning to enroll in BMSTU.
-Beginner of Machine Learning, Data Science and analysis direction.
+Beginner of ML, DS and DA direction.

 ## Contacts